About Sup to Srt

 Sup to Srt started as a personal project.
 One of our team members was building a Plex library from a Blu-ray collection and needed a way to extract and search subtitles — without sending every file to a cloud service or being locked into a single operating system.

 The existing options were frustrating.
-Desktop tools were Windows-only.
+Desktop tools required setup.
 Online converters uploaded files to remote servers.
 Command-line approaches worked but required technical knowledge most people don't have.
 There was no simple, private, cross-platform solution.

 So we built one.
 We combined a hand-written JavaScript PGS parser with WebAssembly-powered Tesseract OCR and wrapped it in a clean, no-friction interface.
 The first working version ran entirely in the browser with no server involved at all.

-Since then, we've expanded language support to 40+ languages, added multiple OCR accuracy profiles, and refined the post-processing pipeline based on real-world feedback from translators, archivists, and home theater enthusiasts around the world.
+Since then, we've expanded OCR language support, added multiple OCR profiles, and refined the post-processing pipeline based on real-world feedback from translators, archivists, and home theater enthusiasts around the world.
 Sup to Srt remains free, open, and private — just as it was on day one.

 What Is Sup to Srt?